markboulton/specimen-builder/README.md

 - Font size: A large range of em-based font sizes are available from `type-3xs`, to `.type-8xl`.
 - Line height. `.lh08` to `.lh14` represent line height values 0.8 to 1.4.
 - Alignment. `.align-centre`, `.align-left`, `.align-justify`, `.align-right`.

+[Specimen Skeleton](https://github.com/kabisa/specimen-skeleton) – the foundation on which Specimen Builder is built – provides us with some useful tools to extend the specimens even further:

 #### Using assets